-- You will be automatically added to the class OWL website - Go to: https://owl.uwo.ca > The University of Western Ontario OR directly through using: https://owl.uwo.ca/webct/entryPage.dowebct > login using your username (the first part of your email name e.g. "imtokool" from "imtokool@uwo.ca") and you password (e.g. 4u2kN@w) - This is a closed web-site, and only students registered in Politics 1020 003 will have access to this site - > Course materials will be posted there, including grades, course outlines, assignment deadlines, etc. - Note: OWL email can only be accessed when one accesses the OWL site; please email the Course Lecturer and TAs using your UWO account and not your OWL email account b) Communication
+- You will be automatically added to the class OWL website - Go to: https://owl.uwo.ca > login using your username (the first part of your email name e.g. "imtokool" from "imtokool@uwo.ca") and you password (e.g. 4u2kN@w) - This is a closed web-site, and only students registered in Politics 1020 003 will have access to this site - Course materials will be posted there, including grades, course outlines, assignment deadlines, etc. - Note: OWL email can only be accessed when one accesses the OWL site; please email the Course Lecturer and TAs using your UWO account and not your OWL email account b) Communication

-- Do not auto-forward your UWO email to your Hotmail, Yahoo, Sympatico, Canada.com, Gmail, etc. you may miss important emails, reminders, notices, and warning because of auto-forwarding - We MAY also choose NOT to respond, or be UNABLE to respond, to non-UWO emails you may be given a warning the first time, and after that, you may find you get no response - UWO server may block, flag or trash your Hotmail, Yahoo, etc., email as spam - > Check your email at least once a day, and use your other accounts for personal stuff - > Drop in during office hours or contact the Course Lecturer and TAs by email, chat, text and phone - Certain topics, such as grades, will ONLY be discussed in person - ➤ Generally, we will save all emails, and make notations about conversation times & details, and archive them for future reference pertaining to the course - Occasionally, due to privacy concerns, we may have change the location of our meetings, not discuss certain matters, or ask you to see us privately in our offices c) Do you need to see the Dean's Office or a Counsellor?
+- Do not auto-forward your UWO email to your Hotmail, Yahoo, Sympatico, Canada.com, Gmail, etc. you may miss important emails, reminders, notices, and warning because of auto-forwarding - We MAY also choose NOT to respond, or be UNABLE to respond, to non-UWO emails you may be given a warning the first time, and after that, you may find you get no response - UWO server may block, flag or trash your Hotmail, Yahoo, etc., email as spam - > Check your email at least once a day, and use your other accounts for personal stuff - Drop in during office hours or contact the Course Lecturer and TAs by email, chat, text and phone - Certain topics, such as grades, will ONLY be discussed in person - Certain communication media, such as Facebook, MySpace, Bebo, are NOT appropriate for class-related communications; while other communication media should be used sparingly and carefully - ➤ Generally, we will save all emails, and make notations about conversation times & details, and archive them for future reference pertaining to the course - > Occasionally, due to privacy concerns, we may have change the location of our meetings, not discuss certain matters, or ask you to see us privately in our offices c) Do you need to see the Dean's Office or a Counsellor?